Cremation Information: Services, Pricing & Options

 Questions To Ask When Considering Cremation Services

-For many people, the tenants of their faith will guide their decision.
+For many people, the tenets of their faith will guide their decisions.
 The positions of the various denominations and sects vary widely.
 Some religions forbid cremation.
 For others, it is the preferred method.
 A growing number of religions leave it up to the individual to decide.

-If you are trying to decide cremation services are right for you and you have questions about your religion’s stance on the practice, we recommend that you consult with your pastor, priest, or spiritual advisor.
+If you are trying to decide whether cremation services are right for you, and you have questions about your religion’s stance on the practice, we recommend that you consult with your pastor, priest, or spiritual advisor.
 For information on some individual religions and sects, visit our Cremation and Religion page.

 Cremation and in-ground burial both involve processes that work on the body.
 For cremation, the process uses heat.
 In burial, the process is decomposition.
 For more information on the technical aspects of cremation, visit our page on The Cremation Process.